Batman v Superman: Dawn of Justice: Casting

 On casting Eisenberg as Lex Luthor, Snyder offered, "Having Jesse in the role allows us to explore that interesting dynamic, and also take the character in some new and unexpected directions".
+Leonardo DiCaprio, Tom Hanks, Joaquin Phoenix, Bryan Cranston and Adam Driver were considered for the role.
 Producer Charles Roven revealed that this incarnation of Wonder Woman would use the character's origins from 2011's The New 52 reboot of the DC continuity, wherein the character would be a demigoddess, and the daughter of Zeus.
 This deviates from the character's original origins, where she was "a clay figure brought to life by the gods".
 Olga Kurylenko, Jaimie Alexander and Élodie Yung were considered for the role of Wonder Woman before Gadot was cast.
 Dawn of Justice is Ray Fisher's feature film debut, and the first live-action film to feature Cyborg, whose role originally was to become more significant in future DC Comics films.
 It is also the live-action theatrical debut of Aquaman.
-Snyder almost cast Adam Driver as Dick Grayson/Nightwing and Carla Gugino as Catwoman.

 The casting of Affleck, Gadot, and Eisenberg was criticized.
 Affleck's casting caused significant backlash from comic book fans, with multiple online petitions demanding his removal from the role; unlike previous Batman actors, he was not considered intimidating enough for the role by the protesters.
 Conversely, PopMatters journalist J.C.
 Maçek III supported Affleck's casting as Batman, stating, "Way back when the news was new I wrote a PopMatters article defending the choice of Ben Affleck as Batman.
 I'll let that one speak for itself."
 Via social media, fans criticized Gadot's small frame in contrast to Wonder Woman's warrior-like build in the comics.
 Responding to this, Gadot stated that she had been participating in various training regimens to achieve a body that stays closer to the source material.
 Fans also criticized Eisenberg's casting, feeling that the then-30-year-old was too young for the role, and not physically imposing enough.
 Upon the film's release, both Affleck and Gadot received considerable praise for their performances, despite the overall negative reception of the film itself.